Frequently Asked Questions

 What about parking?

 The Bluemont Fair has free parking in a field located on Snickersville Tpke, just south of the village.
-If you are coming from Rt 7, please follow signs through the village to the parking lot. – PARKING – recommend you explain parking in general and how the road becomes a one way.
+If you are coming from Rt 7, please follow signs through the village to the parking lot.
+Parking attendants will be available to direct you as well.

 Is there disability parking?